krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 The cause of this could be that the throttle limit is set too low.
 So, you just need to increase that and that will hopefully resolve the issue.

+API Gateway Limits:
+- throttle max 10,000 requests/sec, per account per region
+- Per-method: 1000 RPS

+AWS Lambda:
+- Concurrency limit: 1000 new executions / 10s
+- If Lambda exceeds concurrency: Requests are throttled by API Gateway that returns 502 or 429 http status code

+You should align: API Gateway throttling ≤ Lambda concurrency capacity

+You can configure __reserved concurrency for a Lambda function__:
+- ✅ Guarantees capacity: That number of concurrent executions is always available for this function
+- ✅ Caps scaling: The function cannot exceed that number

 #### EC2 instance processes images using JavaScript code and stores the results in S3.
 The load is highly variable and you need a more cost-effective solution.

 replace EC2 with a Lambda function.